EHDEV/employee_tenure_modeling/README.md

 ### Setup a conda environment

-To get started, setup a new environment (preferably using anaconda) using  `./environment.yml` file
+To get started, setup a new environment (preferably with anaconda) using  `./environment.yml` file

 `conda env create -f path/to/environment.yml`